mohankumargupta/espidf-playground/README.md

 (Not served, just opened locally on PC)

-# TODO
+# BUGS
-- change SD card pinouts back to default as the SD Card example
+- not able to recover heap space after sending websocket frame or closing websocket connection
-- reduce heap footprint
+- mutiple websocket connections not currently supported.